WrestleMania 42: Background

-During the 2025 Money in the Bank on June 7, WWE confirmed WrestleMania 42 would be held at Allegiant Stadium in Paradise, Nevada on April 18 and 19, 2026, marking the third WrestleMania in the Las Vegas area, including WrestleMania IX in 1993.
-Allegiant Stadium will also become the first venue since the Atlantic City Convention Hall (Note: Due to sponsorship reasons, The Atlantic City Convention Hall was referred to as the Trump Plaza Hotel and Casino during the broadcasts for WrestleMania IV and WrestleMania V.) in Atlantic City, New Jersey to host consecutive WrestleManias, having hosted WrestleMania IV in 1988 and WrestleMania V in 1989.
-One of the official theme songs for the event will be "Back in the Saddle" by Aerosmith.
+During the 2025 Money in the Bank event on June 7, WWE confirmed WrestleMania 42 would be held at Allegiant Stadium in Paradise, Nevada on April 18 and 19, 2026, marking the third WrestleMania in the Las Vegas area, including WrestleMania IX in 1993, and the third WWE event held at Allegiant Stadium, including the 2021 SummerSlam.
+Allegiant Stadium also became the first venue since the Atlantic City Convention Hall in Atlantic City, New Jersey, (Note: Due to sponsorship reasons, The Atlantic City Convention Hall was referred to as the Trump Plaza Hotel and Casino during the broadcasts for WrestleMania IV and WrestleMania V.) to host consecutive WrestleManias, having hosted WrestleMania IV in 1988 and WrestleMania V in 1989.
+Las Vegas paid US$6 million to host the event again, a $1 million increase over WrestleMania 41, with the city hoping it would boost tourism after a downward trend in 2025.
+Two-day combo tickets went on sale on September 24, 2025, with single day tickets on sale from November 28, 2025.
+The official theme songs for the event were the 2025 remix of "Back in the Saddle" by Aerosmith and Yungblud, and "Bones for the Crows" by Nickelback.